Here you can find information about the ISEC mentors.

 Since 2013, Özgür has worked as a Columnist for the Bilim ve Gelecek (Science and The Future) magazine.
 He writes popular science articles, which will soon be compiled and published in a book.
 One of his science fiction stories was selected by Nbeyin Magazine and was published alongside other captivating stories.
 He also writes articles about the philosophy, history, and methodology of science.
 Together with the astronomical society, Özgür has spent many nights observing the sky and taking time-lapses with his DSLR camera. Özgür has many other talents and interests, including Japanese Martial Arts and composing music on his guitar and harmonica.
 You’ll have a chance to hear some of his talent at camp!

 Radka was born in Košice, Slovakia, but mostly grew up in the suburbs of Boston in the USA.
 She spent most of the last ten years in southern California, completing a Bachelor’s degree in astrophysics from the California Institute of Technology and working on research at the Owens Valley Radio Observatory.
-Her multi-wavelength research focused on blazars, complex black hole systems which spew a large amount of energy and radiation towards our Earth via relativistic jets.
-Luckily, these objects are so far away, that this energy is not harmful to us.
+Her multi-wavelength research focused on blazars, which are complex black hole systems that spew a large amount of energy and radiation towards our Earth via relativistic jets.
+Luckily, these objects are so far away that this energy is not harmful to us.
 Instead, by studying the radiation from these objects, scientists can gain insight into powerful jet processes.
 Since graduating from Caltech, Radka has turned her energy away from research, and is instead pursuing science and astronomy outreach as a museum guide at the famous Griffith Observatory.

 In addition to astronomy research and outreach, Radka spends her free time trying to find the darkest night skies for her astrophotography.
 More complex trips involve gathering up her camping gear and backpacking to remote locations to truly escape light pollution.
 Her favorite styles of astrophotography are nightscapes and timelapses, which only require a DSLR camera and tripod.
 When her mind isn’t focused on astronomy, she spends time coaching Ultimate Frisbee at both the high school and college levels.
 Coaching has given her a new appreciation for ensuring that students have a healthy outlet for their stress, and are able to give their brains a rest and pursue other interests.

-Additional Mentors will be added based on the specific interests of our applicants.
 Don’t hesitate to contact us at firstname.lastname@example.org if you have questions or concerns about the availability of a Mentor in your particular area of interest.